© Crown copyright 2019

 The legal basis for excluding certain excise goods from the special payment arrangements is in Regulation 7(3) of the Excise Goods (Export Shops) Regulation 2000.

-The special payment arrangements allow an export shop operator who sells 50% or more of excise goods to entitled passengers (travelling to a non-EU destination) to:
+The special payment arrangements allow an export shop operator who sells 50% or more of excise goods to entitled passengers (travelling to a non-UK and non-EU destination) to:

 - receive and store all goods within his export shop under duty suspension

 - delay the Excise Duty point until the point of sale, although an advance payment is necessary each month, and